ChiranjeeviDudi/Super-Store-Sales-Forecasting-Analysis-Project/README.md

 This objective includes the following operations like :
 -> Dashboard Creation : Identifying the KPI's, design and intuitive and visually appealing dashboard, adding interactive visualizations and filtering capabilities to allow users to explore the data at various levels of granularity.
--> Data Analysis : Provide valuable insights to the business entities regarding the effectiveness of their sales strategies through the vizualization charts.
+-> Data Analysis : Provide valuable insights to the business entities regarding the effectiveness of their sales strategies through the visualization charts.
 -> Sales Forecasting : Leveraging historic data and time-series to generate Sales Forecasting for next month i.e January month.
 -> Actionable Insights and Recommendations : The end goal is to share valuable insights and actionable information that can drive strategic decision-making and supports the supermarket's goals for growth, efficiency and costumer satisfaction.